 Wooden spoons are one of the oldest and most basic cooking utensils and a must-have in every kitchen.
-The benefits of cooking with spoons made from wood—as opposed to metal or plastic—are many: They won’t scratch pots and pans and are safe to use with nonstick surfaces, they won’t melt in boiling soups and stay cool to the touch even when left in a hot pot, and they’re strong and durable, sturdy enough to stir stiff batters and scrape cooked-on food from the bottom of a pot.
+The benefits of cooking with spoons made from wood—as opposed to metal or plastic—are many: They won’t scratch pots and pans and are safe to use with nonstick surfaces, they won’t melt in boiling soups, they stay cool to the touch even when left in a hot pot, and they’re sturdy enough to stir stiff batters and scrape cooked-on food from the bottom of a pot.

-Solid wood spoons need to be hand-washed since dishwashers can dry them out and cause them to crack or split, but with the proper care, they should last for many years.
+Solid wood spoons need to be hand-washed since dishwashers can dry them out and cause them to crack or split, but they should last for many years with the proper care.
 Just because wooden spoons are simple, however, doesn’t mean they’re all created equal.
-In general, look for spoons made of a dense hardwood, like beech, maple, olive, walnut, or cherry, and from a single solid piece that won’t fall apart.
+In general, look for spoons made of dense hardwood, like beech, maple, olive, walnut, or cherry, and from a single solid piece that won’t fall apart.

 Here, our picks for the best wooden spoons in several categories.

 Best Overall: Le Creuset Revolution Solid Wood Spoon

 Easy to hold and control with a light grip

 This elegantly curved spoon, carved from solid beechwood, features a tapered handle our tester found comfortable to hold, with grooves that provide a solid grip for the thumb.
 The head of the spoon has a tip that’s thin enough to gather food at the bottom of a Dutch oven and minimally curved sides that make it easy to scrape along the walls of a straight-sided stockpot.
 Our tester found the bowl of the spoon deep enough to scoop liquids for tasting or mixing.